 – showing their learning by creating stunning digital visuals or creating paper-based visuals from digital content they record on their Apple device in digital photography class.

-The only thing you have to do as educator is give them the opportunity to use their devices to show their learning.
+The only thing I have to do as educator is give them the opportunity to use their devices to show their learning.
 They usually come up with the most innovative solutions.

-As Technology Activator at Elim Christian College I work alongside my colleagues to help them think through the pedagogically-sound integration of technology into the curriculum.
+As principal of Tyndale Park Christian School, I believe my role is to help staff and students identify and remove the obstacles that prevent us from moving towards excellence in teaching and learning.
 My colleagues are excellent educators and in my opinion New Zealand educators are not encouraged enough – I am in awe of them.
-I also have to acknowledge our students who help us come up with creative ways to use the technology at our disposal that not only achieve improved learning outcomes but also make their learning visible to parents, the Ministry of Education and the many visitors from schools across New Zealand.
-I count it a great privilege to invest in the future of our world by encouraging students to reach their full potential in the learning areas of technology and Christian Living.
+I also have to acknowledge our students who help us come up with creative ways to use the technology at our disposal to not only achieve improved learning outcomes but also make their learning visible to parents, the Ministry of Education and visitors to our school.
+I count it a great privilege to invest in the future of our world by partnering with our community to create an environment in which students are encouraged to reach their full potential since God’s plans for them are “plans for welfare[a] and not for evil, to give them a future and a hope” (Jeremiah 29:11).